September 27, 2014 - January 14, 2015

 PLAY with animals in a realistic habitat at the Stream.
 OBSERVE the sights and sounds of the Meadow.
 PRETEND to be an eagle, chipmunk and raccoon in the Woods.
 EXPLORE the unfamiliar environment of the cave.
 INVESTIGATE specimens from the natural world in the Naturalists' Tent.

 Animal Secrets is specially designed for children ages 3-8; preschool to 3rd grade school groups.

 Be sure to take a look at our Preschoolers in the Flint Hills programs.

 Flint Hills Forces: The Shaping of Manhattan, Fort Riley and Kansas State University 1917-1963

 September 27, 2014 - February 1, 2015

-Flint Hills FORCES II explores the period between 1917 and 1963 when Manhattan, Fort Riley and Kansas State University intertwined to become one community encountering numerous opportunities for change in the 20th century.
+Flint Hills Forces explores the period between 1917 and 1963 when Manhattan, Fort Riley and Kansas State University intertwined to become one community encountering numerous opportunities for change in the 20th century.

 Visitors can immerse themselves in human experiences and events including: a soldier training for trench warfare during WWI, opulence of the Roaring Twenties at the Wareham Hotel, trying times of the Great Depression, a WWII forward observer's jeep and supplies and family life around the television in a 1950's Manhattan living room.

-This project is funded in part by the Kansas Humanities Council, a nonprofit culture organization promoting the understanding of the history, traditions and ideas that shape our lives and build community.
+This project is funded in part by the Kansas Humanities Council, a nonprofit cultural organization promoting the understanding of the history, traditions and ideas that shape our lives and build community.